-This dazzling program by ANAM Artists trio Alex Raineri, Lloyd Van’t Hoff and Jack Bailey features Darius Milhaud’s lively Scaramouche Suite for clarinet and piano, the virtuosic and romantic Piano Sonata no.4 by Alexander Scriabin, and Bohuslav Martinu’s Variations on a Theme of Rossini, intense in both its melodic expression and rhythmic drive.
+This dazzling program by ANAM Artists trio Alex Raineri, Lloyd Van’t Hoff and Jack Bailey features Luigi Bassi’s enchanting Concert Fantasia on Motives from 'Rigoletto' for clarinet and piano, the virtuosic and romantic Piano Sonata no. 4 by Alexander Scriabin, and Bohuslav Martinu’s Variations on a Theme of Rossini, intense both in its melodic expression and rhythmic drive.
 Lastly, gathering the group together, is Johannes Brahm’s Trio which encompasses a broad range of emotions and musical styles, showcasing the breadth of the composer’s talents and influences.

 BRAHMS Trio in A minor, Op.
 114

 ABOUT ANAM ARTISTS